OpenBMB/BMInf/docs/source/introduction.md

 # Introduction

 BMInf (Big Model Inference) is a low-resource inference package for large-scale pretrained language models (PLMs).
 It has following features:
+<div id="features"></div>

 - **Hardware Friendly.** BMInf supports running models with more than 10 billion parameters on a single NVIDIA GTX 1060 GPU in its minimum requirements.
 Running with better GPUs leads to better performance.
+In cases where the GPU memory supports the large model inference (such as V100 or A100), BMInf still has a significant performance improvement over the existing PyTorch implementation.
 - **Open.** The parameters of models are open.
 Users can access large models locally with their own machines without applying or accessing an online API.
 - **Comprehensive Ability.**  BMInf supports generative model CPM1 [[1](#ref)], general language model CPM2.1 [[2](#ref)], and dialogue model EVA [[3](#ref)].
 The abilities of these models cover text completion, text generation, and dialogue generation.
 - **Upgraded Model.** Based on CPM2 [[2](#ref)], the newly upgraded model CPM2.1 is currently supported.
 Based on continual learning, the text generation ability of CPM2.1 is greatly improved compared to CPM2.